airnativeextensions/tutorials/docs/android-adaptive-icons.md

 ## Adobe AIR

 Currently AIR does not generate adaptive icons automatically.
+You will most likely see your icon surrounded by a white area as in the icon on the left below.
+By adding adaptive icons we can make our AIR application a first class citzen with an icon that adapts with the OS.
+The icon on the right implements the adaptive icons approach contained here.

 ![](images/android-adaptive-icons.png)